Sushma2506/Code-Explainer-App/README.md

    - Paste your code into the editor
    - Click "🔍 Analyze Code" to get insights

-## 📦 Alternative: HTML/JavaScript Version

-There's also a standalone HTML/JavaScript version that requires no installation:
-1. Open `index.html` in your web browser
-2. Works completely offline!

 ## 🛠️ How It Works

 Currently, the app uses **local rule-based analysis** to provide basic code insights.
 This works great for demonstrating the functionality!